RocketManRC/EMMMA-K-V3-M/README.md

 This is a dual microcontroller master/slave system with a ESP32-S3 used for the master and a ESP32-S2 (or S3) for the slave.
 Each microcontroller has 14 touch pins and the ESP32-S3 is required for the master to support wireless over BLE (the ESP32-S2 does not).
 The microcontrollers exchange pin data via a UART connection with the master polling the slave for synchronous communications.
 The baud rate is set to 2000000 baud to eliminate any noticable latency.

-The tilt sensor is a breakout board with a MPU-6050 IMU and is connected to the master via I2C.
+The motion sensor is a breakout board with a MPU-6050 IMU and is connected to the master via I2C.
 The board provides three absolute angle measurments (roll, pitch and yaw) using the internal processing of the MPU-6050.
 The roll axis is used for the mod wheel and the pitch axis is used for pitch bend.
+The yaw axis is not currently used but could be used for some other purpose.

+The use of the motion sensor to generate effects is enabled by touching and holding the option pin on the right hand side of the enclosure.
+This does not require a note to be played which has the advantage of allowing the EMMMA-K to be used for effects along with another MIDI controller.
+It also has the advantage that the effects will still be applied to a note with sustain even if the noteoff MIDI command has been issued.
+When the option pin is touched centre angles are calculated for roll and pitch and then the effects are calculated relative to that those.
+The logic can be changed so that absolute angles are used which works just as well and is a matter of personal preference.
+Generation of the effects uses a concept from model aviation called "expo".
+This means that the change in value of the effects are reduced around around the centre position giving a much smoother response overall.

 A OLED display of resolution of 128 by 64 pixels is used for the user interface along with three dedicated touch pins.
+This display is on a seperate I2C port.

 Power for the system is provided by a USB connection to a USB power pack or computer USB port.